Work college

+Predecessors

-A predecessor of the work college is the Manual labor college movement of the 1820s up to 1860, approximately.
+A predecessor of the work college is the manual labor college movement of the 1820s up to about 1860.
 It also combined work, usually agricultural or mechanical, with preparatory or college study, often preparation for the ministry.
 Although it helped students financially, equally if not more important were the work's perceived healthful effects on the bodies and minds of the students.
-To see physical work as bodily and psychologically beneficial was at the time a relatively new idea.